varigence/docs/bimlflex/metadata-editors/connections.md

     title="Connections Editor"
 />

-### Cloud Based Linked Services

-**Connections** can be enabled to work with cloud based linked services.
-For information on linked service connections and setup see [Configuring a Linked Service Connection](xref:create-linked-service-connection).
+The **Connection Editor** contains four main tabs that can be used to modify connection details, as well as various properties and settings related to the **Objects** that are associated with the selected connection.

 ## Connection Tab

-The **Connection Tab** focuses on general **Connection** information and configuration.
+The **Connection Tab** is the first tab in the **Connection Editor**, and it is selected by default.
+The connection tab focuses on general connection information and configuration.
 This tab is used to define and create the **Connection** itself.

-### Connection Tab - Action Buttons
+### Action Buttons

 <img
     src="images/bimlflex-app-editor-connections-actions.png"